Welcome to www.victoriankenilworth.co.uk

-To buy a copy of 'Victorian Kenilworth & its People' for only £8.95,
+Purchase any other book and get a copy of 'Victorian Kenilworth & its People' for only £8.50

 I am regularly invited by local societies and groups to give presentations on various aspects of Kenilworth's history.
 These are not just slide shows but illustrated talks using old as well as new photographs, maps and documents.

-Details can be found on the 'Talks' and 'Latest News' pages on the 'Main Menu'
+Details can be found on the 'Presentations' page on the 'Main Menu'